itaisalman/Bmail/README.md

 The project is built in **C++**, using **CMake** for building and includes a **Dockerfile** for easy containerization.

 When the program runs, it loads an existing URL blacklist from `data/Blacklist.txt` if it exists.
-You can add new URLs, validate input, and check URLs against the blacklist.
+The client connects to the server over TCP sockets and sends commands (POST, GET, DELETE) via a persistent connection.

+Each command is entered by the user in the client terminal and sent to the server over the socket.
+The server processes the command, responds with a corresponding status message, and the client prints it to the console.

-Updates are automatically saved back to the file.
+All updates to the blacklist are automatically saved back to the file.
+The server handles only one client at a time throughout a session, maintaining the same socket connection for all interactions.

 ---